Badestrand/GlobState/README.md

     }
 }
 ```
 Now you can use the <CounterDisplay/> component in multiple places in your web app and they are all connected to each other through the myGlobalCounter variable.
-The `subscribe` and `forceUpdate` is by the way exactly how React Redux does (or, at least, did) it as well!
+Whenever it changes it calls its `updateComponents` method which will call `forceUpdate` on all subscribed compnents.
+This is by the way exactly how React Redux does (or, at least, did) it as well!

 The subscription management should go into its separate class of course.
 And to shorten all the subscribing/unsubscribing you can create a simple High Order Component (HOC) that takes care of that:
 ```js